MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 == Installation ==

-Install STS from the Wordpress store and activate it Configure the settings in the menu 'Save To Nextcloud' -> 'Backup'
+Install HejBit WordPress Decentralised Backup from the Wordpress store and activate it Configure the settings in the menu 'Save To Nextcloud' -> 'Backup'

 The "Save schedule" button schedules your next backup.